andrewroth/ruby_itunes_apple_music_to_android/README.md

 what the program is doing.
 Copying that much data can be slow, but at least the user will know how far along things are.

-This program is compatible with iSyncrmusic  folders.
+This program is compatible with iSyncr music  folders.
 After telling it what path to the iSyncr music folder on your device, it will scan the folder and determine matches to your iTunes/Apple Music library tracks.
 It uses file size as the main metric, and file name as a secondary one.
 Generally, this has worked well, but if you come across an instance where it doesn't, please leave an issue report.